Robert Redford Sets the Sundance Scene

 There’s a history to Sundance.
 There’s a story to be told.

 Pale aspens masked against white snow cradle a slew of dramatic peaks.
 One peak — an impressive limestone wallscape — looms particularly large: Mount Timpanogos.
 The second tallest peak in Utah’s Wasatch Range, “Timp” watches over Sundance Mountain Resort nestled among thousands of acres of protected wilderness.
 The fall beauty of cycling the Alpine Loop and hiking among the lingering wildflowers has given way to cross country skiing, night owling (guided nighttime snowshoeing) and carving up slopes.
-Only the hardiest of fly fisherman remain.
+Only the hardiest of fly fishers remain.
 Winter has descended on Provo Canyon.

 What’s the spark that kindled Sundance Mountain Resort?
 Resort founder Robert Redford saw it as a place to hear and tell stories.